a631953720/thingsboard-tools/README.md

 You can run this tool for a long time and keep recording the output results, so you don’t have to worry about program interruption.

 ## 5. Send RPC to your device
 You can send mock RPC to your device.
-F more details, see [Send RPC to single device](#SendRPC).
+For more details, see [Send RPC to single device](#SendRPC).

 # Before use this tool